samueldsingh/data-engineering/interview_questions/15-oops.md

 **Class Methods:**

-A class method is a method that is bound to the class and not the instance (object) of the class.
-It takes the class as its first argument (usually named `cls`) instead of the instance.
-Class methods can be called on the class itself, and they can access class-level variables.
+- A class method is a method that is bound to the class and not the instance (object) of the class.
+A class method cannot access data from any specific instance or object.
+It can access any class variable or static method.
+- The class method defines the behavior of the class.
+- It takes the class as its first argument (usually named `cls`) instead of the instance as parameter to know about the state of that class.
+- Class methods can be called on the class itself, and they can access class-level variables.

 Use Case of Class Methods:
 1. **Factory Methods:** Class methods are often used to create alternate constructors for the class.
 These methods can create instances with specific properties without the need to directly call the constructor.